zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-datetimepicker.md

 By default, this control displays the date according to the user's local time zone offset, as specified in [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset).
 If the `showTimezoneDropdown` option has a value of `true`, users can choose a `timezoneOffset` using the Timezone Dropdown.
 The ViewModel's `value` property will always normalize the date/time value to the user's local `timezoneOffset`.
 Typically, servers return [UTC](portalfx-extensions-glossary-controls.md) dates that are converted by the `DateTimePicker` control to display the user's locale in the ViewModel `value` property.

 Be aware that the offset for the timezone is not the timezone.
 If the extension needs to use timezones to ensure constant scheduling time, it should set `showTimezoneDropdown` to `false`, and use a separate dropdown control that it populates with the timezones for the server.
-There are several Web sites that provide international time zones; the IANA timezones can be located in  [https://www.iana.org/time-zones](https://www.iana.org/time-zones).
+There are several Web sites that provide international time zones; the [IANA](portalfx-extensions-glossary-controls.md) timezones are located at  [https://www.iana.org/time-zones](https://www.iana.org/time-zones).

 For more information about timezone offsets and timezone names, see [http://tantek.com/2015/218/b1/use-timezone-offsets](http://tantek.com/2015/218/b1/use-timezone-offsets).

 ## Migrating from `DateTimeCombo` or `DateTimeComboBox`